 Possibly all (or none) of the above.

-Our only Valentine guideline is that we don’t go out.
-My lovely husband and I agreed some years ago that eating out on 14 February is a lottery at best and exceptionally mediocre at worst.
-On Valentine’s Day, most restaurants are busy, under pressure and probably not a perfect setting for a romantic dinner à deux.
+I realised some years ago that eating out on 14 February is a lottery at best and exceptionally mediocre at worst.
+On Valentine's Day, most restaurants are busy, under pressure and probably not a perfect setting for a romantic dinner à deux.

-So whatever our choice of gifts (and I really need to make haste on that one because the clock is ticking), our Valentines food is almost always at home.
-We’re not talking fancy here, just home cooked and made with love.
+So for me, Valentine's food is almost always at home.
+We’re not talking fancy here, just home-cooked and made with love.
 That’s what it’s all about after all …

 And if you fancy getting all romantic at home, here are 10 Special Treats for your Valentine from your very own kitchen.
 Now that really MUST be love.

-2 A romantic breakfast for two – My lovely husband adores a bit of rhubarb, so Baked Rhubarb with Orange could be on the cards, served with some thick greek yoghurt.
-Although let’s be frank – his true breakfast love is actually Everyday Healthy Cereal but that’s for everyday not Valentine’s day.
-So I think I’ll settle on these Fruity Yoghurt and Granola Pots.
+2 A romantic breakfast for two – My husband adores a bit of rhubarb, so Baked Rhubarb with Orange could be on the cards, served with some thick Greek yoghurt.
+Although let’s be frank - his true breakfast love is actually Everyday Healthy Cereal but that's for every day, not Valentine's day.
+So I think I'll settle on these Fruity Yoghurt and Granola Pots.
 Light, tasty and a nod to being healthy.
 Perfect.

 3 A romantic breakfast on the go – If you are both tearing out of the door early on Valentine's Day, then preparing his and hers smoothies for the road could be just the romantic gesture that you need.
 A Mango and Lime Smoothie is a little bit zingy and a little bit zesty, but I think my vote would go for this Summer Strawberry Smoothie - it is the colour of love after all.